-One of your greatest challenges is making sure your occupational therapists’ (OT) schedules are set up for maximum productivity.
+One of your greatest challenges is making sure your clinicians’ occupational therapy schedules are set up for maximum productivity.

 There’s one quick and easy way to find out: Look at their schedules.

 Evaluating therapists’ schedules takes a little know-how.
-As a co-founder and managing partner of PTS, Inc., I can tell you where to start.
+As a co-founder and managing partner of Pediatric Therapeutic Services (PTS, Inc.), I can tell you how to get started.

-(By the way, I’m not trying to “pick on” occupational therapists!
-These guidelines will work just as well for reviewing the schedules your physical, speech, and other therapists follow, too.)
+(By the way, I’m not out to pick on OTs!
+These guidelines for reviewing an occupational therapy schedule work just as well for the schedules of therapists who work in any other discipline).

-Make Sure Schedules Account for Every Time Slot
+Make Sure Clinicians’ Work Schedules Account for Every Time Slot

-When you request a copy of your occupational therapy team’s schedule, you’ll need to give some guidance on what information therapists should provide.
+When you request a copy of your OTs’ and your Certified Occupational Therapy Assistants’ (COTAs) schedules, you’ll need to give some explicit guidance on what information therapists should provide.
 If you don’t, you’ll get a simplified list of which buildings they serve on which days.
 You’re going to need more detail than that.

 Ask for a weekly schedule that looks like this one.
 Note how it accounts for every time slot in the day:

 You’ll want therapists to enter students’ names in each scheduled treatment slot.
-Next to each name, they should specify whether the student has individual or group services on her or his Individualized Education Program (IEP); that information will be important later.
+Next to each name, they should specify whether the student has individual or group services on their Individualized Education Program (IEP).
+That information will be important later.

 If therapists see more than one student during a given time slot, they should list both students’ names in that session.

-Therapists should clearly designate any time slots when they’re not working with students as one of the following:
+Therapists should clearly designate any time slots not spent working with students as one of the following:

 - Preparing for a therapy session